 Brick Labs Inc. has always put the safety of our staff and guests first.
 With this in mind we believe all recommendations by public health authorities as currently outlined are a minimum standard for safety at our facility.
-Where ever possible we will exceed these recommendations.
+Where ever possible we will exceed their recommendations.

 Cleaning of Equipment and Facility